apple1417/OpenHotfixLoader/readme.md

 ```

 Paths are taken relative to the `ohl-mods` folder (unless they're absolute to begin with).

+Note that, as a security precaution, exec commands *cannot* be run from files downloaded from a url
+(see below).
+They are simply ignored.

 ### URL
 You can download and execute a mod from a url using the `URL=` command.
 This has all the same